Key Points Contractors Should Know In Groves, Texas

 Click here to start your application process today!

-The cost of a contractor's license can be determined by the amount that they are required to post as security.
-Section 18-37 requires that contractors within Port Arthur have at least $15,000 in their bond before being able to do business there.
+The cost of a contractor’s license can be determined by the amount that they are required to post as security.
+Section 18-37 requires that contractors in Port Arthur have at least $15,000 in bond before doing business there.

 What is the difference between a contractor being bonded and insured?